B0neShAd0w/Hacktoria/The Killer Clown.md

 Can we learn anything from a reverse image search on the photo or parts of the photo that can give us some breadcrumbs?.
 Unfortunately Google, Bing & TinEye reverse image searches didn't provide any helpful clues.

-Looks like we will just need to hunt around Google Earth for clues and hopefully get lucky.
+Looks like we will just need to hunt around Google Earth for clues and hopefully get lucky!

-Lets explore Northwest Berkeley area, 5 parks jump out as a "starter for ten"
+Lets start by exploring the **Northwest Berkeley area**, 5 parks jump out as a "starter for ten"
 * Ocean View Park
 * Cedar Rose Park
 * Virginia-Mcgee Totland